kevindang266/JavaCompiler/README.md

 # M11J-IFN660
-This is a Java complier project called M11J IFN660
+This is a Java complier project written in C#

 # Practical
 Examples or shared projects.